kmishra9/Best-Practices-for-Writing-R-Code/README.md

 3. **Single-Line Comments** - Commenting your code is an important part of reproducibility and helps document your code for the future.
 When things change or break, you'll be thankful for comments.
 There's no need to comment excessively or unnecessarily, but a comment describing what a large or complex chunk of code does is always helpful.
 See [this file](https://github.com/kmishra9/Flu-Absenteeism/blob/master/Master's%20Thesis%20-%20Spatial%20Epidemiology%20of%20Influenza/1b%20-%20Map-Management.R) for an example of how to comment your code and notice that comments are always in the form of:

   ```# This is a comment -- first letter is capitalized and spaced away from the pound sign```
 4. **Multi-Line Comments** - Occasionally, multi-line comments are necessary.
 Don't add line breaks manually to a single-line comment for the purpose of making it "fit" on the screen.
 Instead, in RStudio => Global Options => Code => “Soft-wrap R source files” to have lines wrap around.
-Format your multi-line comments like the
+Format your multi-line comments like the file header from above.
 5. **Function Documentation** - Functions _need_ documentation.
 For any reproducible workflows, they are essential, because R is dynamically typed.
-This means, you can pass a string into an argument that is meant to be a `data.table`, or a list into an argument meant for a `tibble`.
+This means, you can pass a `string` into an argument that is meant to be a `data.table`, or a `list` into an argument meant for a `tibble`.
 It is the responsibility of a function's author to document what each argument is meant to do and its basic type.
 This is an example for documenting a function (inspired by [JavaDocs](https://www.oracle.com/technetwork/java/javase/documentation/index-137868.html#format)):
   ```
   calculate_KSSS = function(centroids, statistical_input, time_column = "schoolyr", location_column = "school_dist", value_column = "absences_ill", population_column = "student_days", k_nearest_neighbors = 5, nsim = 9999, heat_map = TRUE, heat_map_title = NULL, heat_map_caption = NULL) {
     # @Description: Calculates the population-based Kulldorff Spatial Scan Statistic